danthedeckie/Marlinespike/README.md

 _WARNING_: The plugin system is still *very much* in progress, and so may not won't work as expected.

+## Getting Started:

+    ./setup.sh

+Should be enough for most people, and then you can call the *run.sh* script from the folder you want to use as your website source directory.
+The setup.sh script will prompt you on how to install it if you want to.
+Once marlinespike is considered production ready and stable, I will make a proper installer.

+You will normally want to run marlinespike from different places around your computer (from your website source directory).
+Either call run.sh from there, or you can create a symlink:

+    ln -s /home/daniel/src/Marlinespike/run.sh /usr/local/bin/marlinespike

+or whatever.
+When you run setup.sh, it will tell you the correct command.

+## What does the setup.sh script do?

+setup.sh downloads and configures a virtualenv (Python virtual environment) for marlinspike, and will download all the required modules and put all this in a .virtualenv folder in the project directory.

+The virtualenv is kept in .virtualenv, and you shouldn't have to worry about it.
+You don't need to 'enter' or 'exit' the virtualenv.

 ## Requirements:

 As long as you have a working Python(2.7+) installation, the *setup.sh* script should get you up and running quickly.
-It creates a virtualenv and downloads all the various internal python requirements.
-You can then run Marlinespike by using the *run.sh* script.
-If you want to use it from anywhere on the computer, you can quite happily symlink to this script.

-    ln -s /home/daniel/src/Marlinespike/run.sh /usr/local/bin/marlinespike

-or whatever you find appropriate).

-- Python>=2.7.
-I'm working here with 2.7.3
+Python Modules (listed also in requirements.txt):

+- pystache (simple templating system)
+- markdown2 (markdown text -> html processing)
+- pyscss (SCSS -> CSS)
+- PyYAML (YAML frontmatter (a la jekyll/github)

 Other non-python requirements (for plugins)